THE VANGUARD ARTS FUND

 What kind of projects are we looking for?

-While OTC will consider text-based work that springs from the mind of a singular playwright, successful proposals for new work will more likely bring together more than one generative artist in an interdisciplinary fashion to explore new or classic stories.
+A successful proposal for new work will bring together more than one generative artist in an interdisciplinary fashion to explore new or classic stories.
 So, a director and videographer working on an off-beat immersive experience, or workshopping a new musical, or a number of designers or actors coming together with a playwright to devise something, or a playwright and director working jointly to create something, or a composer working with a bunch of musicians and a choreographer on an idea all are examples of exciting proposals.
 Directors, actors, playwrights, designers, stage managers - we want to hear from anyone with a great idea and a great plan to pursue their artistic visions.

-We are committed to ensuring the majority of projects we fund are led by BIPOC generative artists and intend to support at least one BIPOC-created musical each year.
+We are committed to ensuring the majority of projects we fund are led by BIPOC generative artists, and we intend to support at least one BIPOC-created musical each year.

-Based on the 1999 novel of the same name by Kiana Davenport, this jazz-filled epic brings us on an Odysseus-like journey of love, separation, and transformation over the course of 17 years.
-Beginning in a nightclub in Honolulu in 1935 and carrying us through the turmoil of World War II, Song of the Exile is a fascinating cultural collaboration bringing to light the plight of the Japanese Army’s “comfort women” in prisoner-of-war camps.
-This workshop will be used to explore the way that music is used to tell this powerful story, further the narrative, and enhance the artistry of the piece.
+- Song of the Exile - Based on the novel by Kiana Davenport, Adapted by Seema Sueko, this jazz-filled epic brings us on an Odysseus-like journey of love, separation, and transformation over the course of 17 years.
+Beginning in a nightclub in Honolulu in 1935 and carrying us through the turmoil of World War II.

 What does Olney Theatre provide?